cmk/profunctor-optics/pref/README.md

 (+!+) :: MonadPlus m => PError m Choice a -> PError m Choice b -> PError m Choice (Either a b) (+!+) (PRef o f) (PRef o' f') = PRef (o +++ o') (f >+< f')
 ```
 which effectivey models your exceptions as a free monoid that can run in two separate interpreters, one on the backend and one on the frontend.
+See [`catching`](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PError.hs#L151).
-This is a win for large applications IMO, because you can easily [keep your error types small](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).
+This is convenient if you like to [keep your error types small](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).

 Finally, the `AsBaz` analog I mentioned above is simply:
 ```
 asException :: (MonadIO m, Exception s, Exception a) => Prism' s a -> Error m s -> PError m Choice a asException o h = PRef o h
 ```
-where, like the `env` in your typical `AsFoo env` instance, the `s` exception is unreachable by users of `PError m Choice a`.
+where, like the actual instantiations of `env` in your typical `AsFoo env` instance, instantiations of the `s` exception are unreachable by users of `PError m Choice a`.
+Like in the has pattern, any knowledge of the actual resources beyond the `rs` and `rt` types has been completely erased at the type level.
+The domain logic and resource management sides of your application can be compiled separately, or be maintained by different people using the `PRefs` as the go-between.

+This approach provides a lot of design latitude to the resource management side of your program.
+For example, you can create one large exception type for the whole application, or integrate a number of smaller exception types & handlers (see `PError`).
+You can use a single piece of 'fat' state (e.g. an `IORef (Map k v)`) or break out a number of smaller pieces of state (see `PIORef`).
+You can log to disk or to a Kinesis stream, use Redis or PostGres (or even Redis on the read side and Postgres on the write side) (see `PIORefs` and `PStreams`).
+The domain code can only see the exposed `a` for reads and `b` for writes.